LOCATION FELTA CA

 USE AND VEGETATION: The soils are used for grazing.
 Native vegetation is white oak, manzanita, annual grasses and shrubs.
 Some areas have a few black oak trees.

-MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Davis, California
+SOIL SURVEY REGIONAL OFFICE (SSRO) RESPONSIBLE: Davis, California

-SERIES ESTABLISHED: NAPA County, California, 1974
+SERIES ESTABLISHED: Napa County, California, 1974

 REMARKS: The activity class was added to the classification in February of 2003.
 Competing series were not checked at that time. - ET